Meteor Showers in October 2026: When, Where & How To Watch Them

 October 13: Southern Taurids’ early peak

-• ZHR: 5
+• Meteors per hour: 5

 • Active: September 10 – November 20

-• Radiant Location: constellation Taurus
+• Radiant location: constellation Taurus

-• Visible from: everywhere
+• Visible from: both hemispheres

 October 18: Epsilon Geminids’ peak

-• ZHR: 3
+• Meteors per hour: 3

-• Moon Illumination: 12%
+• Moon Illumination: 46%

 • Active: October 14–27

-• Radiant Location: constellation Gemini
+• Radiant location: constellation Gemini

-• Visible from: everywhere
+• Visible from: both hemispheres

 • Description: In comparison to the Geminids in December, the ε-Geminids (Epsilon Geminids) are way less entertaining.
-With only a couple of meteors visible per hour, they’re not worthy of going outside during the night, especially if it’s cold there.
+With only a couple of meteors visible per hour, they’re not worth going outside during the night, especially if it’s cold there.
 However, the ε-Geminids are a nice addition to the Orionid meteors in general, as they peak at around the same time.

 October 24: Leonis Minorids’ peak

-• ZHR: 2
+• Meteors per hour: 2

-• Moon Illumination: 76%
+• Moon Illumination: 93%

 • Active: October 19–27

-• Radiant Location: constellation Leo Minor
+• Radiant location: constellation Leo Minor

 • Visible from: Northern Hemisphere